Growth of bilinear maps III: Decidability: Checking is undecidable

-\begin{theorem} The problem of checking if $\lambda\le 1$ for the nonnegative setting is undecidable. \end{theorem} \begin{proof} Consider the problem of checking if the joint spectral radius $\rho(\{A,B\})$ of a pair of nonnegative matrices $A,B$ in $\mathbb R^d$ is at most $1$, which is known to be undecidable in \cite{blondel2000boundedness}.
-We reduce this problem to the problem of checking if $\lambda\le 1$ for the system $(*,s)$ that has been constructed.
+\begin{proof}[Simpler proof of Theorem \ref{thm:undecidable-estimate}] Consider the problem of checking if $\rho(\{A,B\})\le 1$ for the joint spectral radius $\rho(\{A,B\})$ of a pair of nonnegative matrices $A,B$ in $\mathbb R^{d\times d}$, which is known to be undecidable \cite[Theorem~$2$]{blondel2000boundedness}.
+We reduce this problem to the problem of checking if $\lambda\le 1$ for the bilinear system $(*,s)$ constructed as follows.